gkilleen33/rs-economics/crop-yields/INSTRUCTIONS.md

 15. The CSV output should be automatically exported to the folder that you specified.
 This can be downloaded and used in analysis.

+# plot_rainfall.py

+This script calculates average rainfall (in mm/hr) and the standard deviation of rainfall (across three hour increments) between start and end dates specified by the user.
+The rainfall data comes from NASA's Global Participation Measurement (GPM) v6 mission.
+The rainfall estimates are derived from a series of sources, including satellite data and rainfall gauges.
+This script only uses data from the final run which is suitable for analysis.

 # References

 Shawn Cole and Grady Killeen.
 The promise of satellite yield measurements: Evidence from a randomized controlled trial in Gujarat.
 Working paper, 2020.